sissyliberation/gaydients-site/README.md

 | $degrees | 180deg | degrees at which gradient is rendered | degrees |
 | $chunk | 1 | how solid each color portion is | number between 0 and 1 (inclusive) |

-### gaydient-interset
+### gaydient-intersex
-function used to generate interset flag
+function used to generate intersex flag

 | parameter | default value | description | type |
 | ------ | ------ | ------ | ------ |